 A certification, as provided in the Application, that the Applicant met the requirements and deadlines identified in paragraphs (1) - (3) of this section must be submitted with the Application.
-For Applications utilizing Competitive Housing Tax Credits, notifications must not be older than three (3) months from the first day of the Application Acceptance Period.
-For Tax-Exempt Bond Developments and Direct Loan Applications, notifications and proof thereof must not be older than three (3) months prior to the date Parts 5 and 6 of the Application are submitted, and for all other Applications no older than three (3) months prior to the date the complete Application is submitted.
+For Applications utilizing Competitive Housing Tax Credits, notifications must not be older than three (3)-months from the first day of the Application Acceptance Period.
+For Tax-Exempt Bond Developments and Direct Loan Applications, notifications and proof thereof-must not be older than three (3)-months prior to the date Parts 5 and 6 of the Application are submitted, and for all other Applications no older than three (3) months prior to the date thecomplete Application is submitted.
 If notifications were made in order to satisfy requirements of pre-application submission (if applicable to the program) for the same Application, then no additional notification is required at Application.
-However, re-notification is required by all Applicants who have submitted a change from pre-application to Application that reflects a total Unit increase of greater than 10% or a 5% increase in density (calculated as units per acre) as a result of a change in the size of the Development Site.
+However, re-notification is required by all Applicants who have submitted a change from pre-application to Applicated as units per acre) as a result of a change in the size of the Development Site.
 In addition, should the person holding any position or role described in paragraph (2) of this section change between the submission of a pre-application and the submission of an Application, Applicants are required to notify the new person no later than the Full Application Delivery Date.